 With that said, for some people, preventative measures are the best way to treat migraines.

-This is especially true during this time of high stress and anxiety, while the country is on lockdown.
+This is especially true during this time of high stress and anxiety.
 Many people who don’t necessarily experience migraines regularly may be having their first go-around with these monsters.

 Looking for a natural preventative measure to help conquer those migraines?
 Try yoga!